zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     If it doesn't exist, create it and then open the text editor.

 - Add the following path to your bash_profile.
+This is done so that Terraform's tools can be added to your environment.
 Press ctrl + o to save, then press enter.
 Next, ctrl + x to exit.

     `export PATH=$PATH:/path-to/your/bin/`